novus/JavaFPScreener/README.md

 This is a small pre-screening exercise for Java candidates before a phone conversation with one of the engineers will be given.

+Candidates will need an immediate block of 45 minutes to complete the exercise and will require a standard Java development environment.
+Specifically, the compiler and jvm binaries should be in their system path and their `JAVA_HOME` environment variable should be appropriately set (this is standard for java developers).

 Following are the instructions to be sent to the candidates.
-Note that it is important to tell the candidates beforehand that they will need an immediate block of 45 minutes to complete the exercise, and that it will be advantageous to work on a computer with a standard Java development environment.
-Specifically, the compiler and jvm binaries should be in their system path and their `JAVA_HOME` environment variable should be appropriately set (this is standard for java developers).

 ---